cvirando/tunnelcrm/README.md

 ## Tunnel CRM Sponsors

 We would like to extend our thanks to the following sponsors for funding Tunnel CRM development.
-If you are interested in becoming a sponsor, please visit the Tunnel CRM [Sponsor page](https://github.com/sponsors/robertnicjoo).
+If you are interested in becoming a sponsor, please visit the Tunnel CRM [Sponsor page](https://github.com/sponsors/robertnicjoo) Or you can [Buy me a coffee](https://www.buymeacoffee.com/robertnicjoo).

 ## Creadits